How to Build a Workplace Wellness Challenge in 2023

-Wellness programs use health risk appraisals, biometric screening, posters, flyers, videos, books, email notifications, text messages, payroll stuffers, Internet sites, magazines, lunch and learns, special speakers, company newsletters, blogs, and many other forms of communication to create wellness awareness.
+Wellness programs use health risk appraisals, biometric screening, posters, flyers, videos, books, email notifications, text messages, payroll stuffers, websites, magazines, lunch and learn, guest speakers, company newsletters, blogs, and other forms of communication to create wellness awareness.

 This blog is an example of how awareness and education can work.
-As you read and look at the images you are becoming aware of and educated about the WellSteps approach to successful wellness programming.
+As you read and look at the images throughout the blog, you are becoming aware of and educated about the WellSteps approach to a successful wellness challenge.

-I have already written extensively here and here about the need to have the right kinds of motivation in your wellness program.
-Most wellness programs encourage employees to participate in a variety of health promoting activities.
+I have already written extensively here and here about the need to have the right kinds of motivation in your workplace wellness program.
+Most wellness programs encourage employees to participate in a variety of health-promoting activities.

-We change behaviors for a lot of reasons.
+We change behaviors for a variety of reasons.
 Peer pressure, love, the desire for something better, fear, and just wanting to improve our lives can provide ample motivation to change.

 Here are three images that can motivate people to change behaviors.
 Not one of them is associated with a monetary incentive and yet, they have all proven that they can be very powerful agents of change.

-Every WellSteps challenge, including the Fast Food Guide Challenge shown above, uses incentives.
+Every WellSteps challenge, including the Fast-Food Guide Challenge, uses incentives.
 These are small monetary or tangible rewards randomly given out to a selection of those employees who have completed all the steps of the challenge.

-The incentive itself is really not the motivator, it is the hope of winning the incentive that motivates people to participate.
-Obviously some employees will win the incentive, but not all.
-This is enough to get them to engage.
+Believe it not, the incentive itself really is not the motivator.
+It is the hope of winning the incentive that motivates people to participate, yes, but not to change.

 Skills and Tools

-This is that “how” of behavior change.
-It is one of the most important aspects of successful behavior change, and it is the one that we perhaps neglect the most.
+Skills and tools are the “how” of behavior change.
+They are one of the most important aspects of a successful wellness challenge and the one that is perhaps neglected the most.

-Awareness and motivation are important steps to start the behavior change process but without the requisite skills and tools failure is inevitable.
-As wellness professionals we need to show people exactly how to change behavior and arm participants with the necessary skills and tools.
+Awareness and motivation are important steps to start the behavior change process but unless armed with the necessary skills and tools, failure is inevitable.
+As wellness programs, we need clearly define exactly how to change behavior and arm participants with the necessary skills and tools.

 Learning how to grow a garden is a skill.
 Learning how to have business meetings and still order healthy foods is a skill.
 Those who have healthy lifestyles have mastered most of the skills needed to be healthy and to incorporate healthy decisions into their everyday lives.

-People with a healthy lifestyle know how to cook vegetables in a way that makes them taste good.
+People with a healthy lifestyle know how to cook vegetables in a way that makes them taste amazingly satisfying.
 They know how to identify foods that are good for them and foods that should be avoided.
 They know how to bargain shop for healthy foods.

-They know how to identify high-calorie foods and to control portion sizes.
-They have learned that many times they can share a meal with someone else and still have plenty of food left over.
+They know how to identify high-calorie foods and control portion sizes.
+They have learned that many times they can share a meal with someone else and still be able to eat out without overeating or overindulging.

 For a wellness challenge to be effective, it needs to demonstrate and teach the skills that people need to have healthy behaviors.
 This learning can take place via many methods like in-person training during lunch or videos employees can watch at their convinence.

 For example, employees who want to walk at lunch could use a map of the local walking trails and paths to help them find the right location and distance.

-A map of the local walking trails or paths is a tool that can help them accomplish their goal.
-All workplace wellness challenges should prove employees with the tools and skills they need to be successful.
+A map of the local walking trails or paths is a free tool that can help them accomplish their goal.

-It’s the most important because it has the largest impact long-term on helping people have healthy behaviors.
+It’s the most important because it has the largest long-term impact on helping employees create and maintain healthy behaviors.

-According to the CDC, as of 2020, about 17% of the adult population still smokes cigarettes, but in California the smoking rate is about 9%.
+According to the CDC, as of 2020, about 17% of the adult population still smokes cigarettes, but in California, the smoking rate is about 9%.
 Why is the smoking rate in California so much lower?

-The main reason is because the state of California has implemented a variety of smoking policies and restrictions; far more smoking-related policies than any other state.
-Because of these policies, there are very few places where a person can smoke in California.
+The main reason is that the state of California has implemented a variety of smoking policies and restrictions; far more smoking-related policies than any other state.
+Because of these policies, there are very few places where a person can smoke in public in California.

-You cannot smoke at the beach or in a public park; your car and your own home are about the only places you can legally smoke.
-Strict policies are not necessarily the solution to having a successful wellness program, but carefully crafted and supportive policies are.
+You cannot smoke at the beach or in a public park; your car and your own home are about the only places you can still legally smoke.
+Strict policies like these are not necessarily the best solution to creating a successful wellness program; however, carefully crafted and supportive policies are.

 Along with policy changes, creating the ability for social support is equally powerful.
 Humans are very social creatures.
 We depend upon each other for many things, including our attempts to be healthy.
-Spouses and significant others are perhaps the most important part of a successful behavior change effort.
+This is why spouses and significant others are perhaps the most important part of a successful behavior change effort.

-Is is possible to change behaviors without the help of others, but it is extremely difficult.
-It is easier to be healthy when someone is joining us on this journey.
+It is possible to change behaviors without the help of others, but it is extremely difficult.
+It is far easier to be healthy when someone is joining us on this journey.

-Obviously it can cost more money to include spouses and significant others in your wellness program.
+Obviously, it can cost more money to include spouses and significant others in your wellness program.
 But the benefits of having that support element and improving the health of both the employee and their loved one is worth it!

 They should be invited to participate in as much of the wellness program as possible.
 The best worksite wellness programs recognize the importance of social support and do everything they can to help employees get help from others.